nu-c3lab/satyrn-wiki/README.md

 ## Overview of the needed repos and files

 A `satyrn` application instance contains code from three main repos:
 - `satyrn-api` is the analytical backbone and the backend of `satyrn`.
-It is a Flask application that is listening for api requests and hands back the needed information about a given request, such as what are the available entities for analysis, returning the results for a search, and returning the results for an analysis request.
+It is a Flask application that is listening for API requests and hands back the needed information about a given request, such as what are the available entities for analysis, returning the results for a search, and returning the results for an analysis request.
 - `satyrn-ux` contains both the user-facing code (i.e. the front-end that displays notebooks, visually shows results, and shows analyses), and the code that handles the user-creation system (i.e. creating, storing, and maintaining the databases for users in the platform).
 - `satyrn-PlanManager` contains the logic for plan creations (i.e. based on a given ring that specifies the domain, creating the analytic plans that can be answered by satyrn about the domain).
+The `planManager` is a service that is leveraged by the `satyrn-ux` code (meaning it is an imported library that utilizes that code)

+Each of the repos can be set up independently; for instance, the `satyrn-api` repo can be set up by itself if you only want to have the capability of doing API calls to get analytics and search results as JSON objects.
+The `satyrn-ux` can also be set independently, though its capabilities will be limited to only the user database system without the ability to do API calls to `satyrn-api`.

 In addition to installing and running the above repos, we also require
 - read access to the domain database via its location string